 - hós ‘who’ (masc. sg.) : hṓs ‘like, as’

-Since at least Hermann (1816) vowel length has been measured in Greek in terms of moras: a short vowel has a single mora, while a long vowel or diphthong has two ( Allen 1987:100; 1973:161-63).
-Accentuation is conditioned by the moraic structure of a …
+Since at least Hermann (1816) vowel length has been measured in Greek in terms of moras: a short vowel has a single mora, while a long vowel or diphthong has two (Allen 1987:100; 1973:161-63).
+Accentuation is conditioned by the moraic structure of a word an…